Personnel

 Whendy Avila Motta

-Whendy Motta is a graduate research assistant in the MADR Lab and a first year MSSLHS student at UT Austin.
+Whendy Motta is a Speech Pathologist, she earned her master's at UT Austin.
 She holds a Post Baccalaureate Certificate in Communication Sciences and Disorders from Chapman University and a BA in ESL Education from Universidad Surcolombiana (Neiva, Colombia).
 In Colombia, Whendy spent several years as an English teacher for both children and adults and as a bilingual representative for a telecommunications company.
 Her research interests include bilingual speech pathology, bilingual language development, neurogenic speech disorders, and swallowing disorders.
 In her free time, she likes to go to the movies, relax by the pool, dance salsa, and spend time with her friends and family.

 Collaborators